raspberrypilearning/make-a-selfie-filter/en/step_2.md

 --- /task ---

-You should now see your webcam feed on the Stage, plus a set of Face Sensing{:class="block3extensions"} blocks in the blocks menu.
+You should now see your webcam feed on the Stage, plus a set of Face Sensing blocks in the blocks menu.